- 1 Introduction

 amnesia user is granted access to the Tor transparent proxy

-port, so in practice only them can use this hostname-to-address
+port, so in practice only this user can use this hostname-to-address

 Tor does not support IPv6 yet so IPv6 communication is blocked.

 Tor only supports TCP.
-Non-TCP traffic to the Internet, such as UDP datagrams and ICMP packets, is dropped unless it's going through I2P, which supports UDP.
+Non-TCP traffic to the Internet, such as UDP datagrams and ICMP packets, is dropped.

 Tails takes care not to use any swap filesystem that might exist on